 Don’t get us wrong here.
 Diet is not only a healthy choice but a very personal consideration at that.
 We can certainly appreciate a good Juicy Lucy here in Minnesota.
 However, land-intensive animal products and processing use a fair share of consumables.
 Consider a plant-based diet, grow a backyard garden, and eat local to help reduce your eating imprint on the world.

 - Renewable Energy

 A significant section of the UN report focused on renewable energy use.
-Their staggering requirement: that renewable energy account for 85% of electricity production by 2050, with gas energy being just 8% and coal at 0%.
-Solar, wind, and electrical technologies have improved significantly the last decade, but are still vastly underutilized due to the societal, economic and political pressures by large industries.
+Their staggering requirement: that renewable energy accounts for 85% of electricity production by 2050, with gas energy being just 8% and coal at 0%.
+Solar, wind, and electrical technologies have improved significantly in the last decade, but are still vastly underutilized due to the societal, economic, and political pressures by large industries.
 At home, consider solar panels for energy generation and reach out to your local energy co-op for sustainable options.